- Low-pitched knocking, detonation, or thumping sounds are heard only at idle speed or slightly above.

 The numbers below refer to the operations in the diagnostic table:

-2. This test is done to check for the presence of this symptom at the time of diagnosis.
-Other components of the car can also cause a similar symptom.
+2. This test is performed to check if this symptom is present during diagnosis.
+Other components of the vehicle may also cause this symptom.

-3. This test is done to verify that the rumble is caused by the drive belt.
-The rumble can be confused with the internal noise of the engine due to the similarity in the description.
-Run the engine for a few seconds, this will help determine if the rumbling sound is related to the drive belt or not.
-Without a drive belt, the water pump will not work and the engine may overheat.
-Diagnostic Trouble Codes may also be activated (DTC), if the engine is running without a drive belt.
+3. This test is done to verify that the rattling noise is actually caused by the drive belt.
+The rattling noise can be confused with internal engine noise due to the similarity in the description.
+Running the engine for a few seconds will help determine whether the rattling noise is related to the drive belt or not.
+Without the drive belt, the water pump will not work and the engine may overheat.
+Diagnostic trouble codes (DTCs) may also be activated if the engine is running without the drive belt.

-4. Carefully inspect the drive belt to make sure it is not causing the noise.
+4. Carefully inspect the drive belt to make sure it is not the cause of the noise.
 Small cracks across the ribs of the drive belt will not cause noise.
-Belt delamination is determined by the flexing and twisting of the belt and can be seen along the side edges of the belt or felt as a bulge on the surface of the belt.
+Belt delamination is determined by the bending and twisting of the belt, it can be seen on the side edges of the belt or felt as a bulge on the surface of the belt.

-5. A small amount of build-up and inclusions is normal and acceptable.
-With a significant amount of sticking and inclusions, the drive belt no longer has the smooth surface necessary for proper functioning.
+5. A small amount of sticking and inclusions is normal and acceptable.
+If there is a significant amount of sticking and inclusions, the drive belt no longer has the smooth surface necessary for proper operation.

 |